WEBINARS AND MODULES

 Additional Resources

-Chancellor Office, Center for Community Engagement (COCCE) - The following are snapshots of project ideas that have been shared in recent months at various Community Engagement network meetings.
+Chancellor Office, Center for Community Engagement (COCCE) - The following are snapshots of project ideas at various Community Engagement network meetings.
 This is not an exhaustive list.
 Projects listed are in various stages.
 For additional resources, please visit the COCCE’s Resource Guide.

 Inside Higher Education, Davidson, C. and Katopodis, C. (2020).
 Transforming Your Online Teaching From Crisis to Community.
 Inside Higher Education - An Inside Higher Ed article with quick, easy, and effective ways to create an engaged learning experience online.